 3. Process the sealed canning jars

-Put the sealed jars in the canner of boiling water, keeping them covered with at least 1 inch of water.
-Bring to a rolling boil, and process the jars in the hot water bath for 25 minutes.
+Place the sealed jars in the canner, keeping them covered with at least 1 inch of water.
+Bring to a rolling boil, and leave the jars in the hot water bath for 25 minutes.

 4. Remove the jars and cool

-After boiling (processing) the peaches for 25 minutes, lift the jars out of the water (using the jar grabber) and set on a table or kitchen counter covered with an old towel.
-Don’t touch the lids while the jars are cooling.
-You can then remove the rings, or loosen them quite a bit, so they don’t rust in place due to trapped moisture.
-Once the jars are cool, you can check that they are sealed.
-Press in the center, gently, with your finger.
+After boiling (aka processing) the peaches for 25 minutes, use the jar grabber to lift the jars out of the water and set on a table or kitchen counter covered with an old towel.
+Don't touch the lids while the jars are cooling.
+Once the jars are cool, you can remove the rings, or loosen them, so they don't rust in place due to trapped moisture.
+Check that they are sealed by gently pressing in the center of the lid with your finger.

 If it pops up and down (often making a popping sound), it is not sealed.
 Any jars that do not seal, store in the fridge and use within a couple of weeks.
 Sealed jars will not depress when you push on the middle.
-The next day, wash the jars with soapy water, and label them (optional).
+The next day, wash the jars with soapy water, and label them.
+They will last in your pantry for 12 to 18 months.